ampproject/amphtml/extensions/amp-adblock-detector/amp-adblock-detector.md

 #### Example

-The example below demonstrates `amp-adb-detector` component in standalone use.
+The example below demonstrates `amp-adblock-detector` component in standalone use.

 [example preview="top-frame" playground="false"]